Søren Christian Sommerfelt: Biography

 Although he worked very hard on botanical observations in Saltdal, he was also a skilled priest.
 The Bishop of Nordland and Finnmark Mathias Bonsach Krogh helped him advance his career in the ministry.
 On 24 February 1824 he became resident chaplain in Asker parish and in 1827 he became parish priest in Ringebu parish.
 The same year that he became parish priest in Ringebu, he had been on a study trip to Western Norway and contracted typhoid fever.
 This led to permanent impaired health and poor eyesight.
 Despite the disease, he continued with botanical studies until he died at just 44 years old.
 Two years before his death, he gathered leading Scandinavian botanists together at Ringebu.

 Sommerfelt and his wife had ten children together, five girls and five boys.
 When he died, she was pregnant with the tenth child.
 She had to raise the children alone and had no large pension to live on.
 Nevertheless, several of the children received higher education, including Christian Sommerfelt, priest, mayor and member of the Storting, and Karl Linne Sommerfelt who became principal at Kristiansand Cathedral School.

 Plants that bear his name include Aphaenogaster sommerfeldti and Pertusaria sommerfeltii.
 As a botanist, he described several new plant species, in particular cryptogams, and he has been described as the first mycologist in Norway.
 Among his works are Florae lapponicae from 1826, and Physisk-oeconomisk Beskrivelse over Saltdalen i Nordlandene from 1827.
+He issued two exsiccata series, one under the title Plantarum cryptogamicarum Norvegicarum, quas collegit ediditique S. Chr.
+Sommerfelt (1826-1830).